MyThemeShopTeam/WP-Review/readme.txt

 = v3.0 (Mar 23, 2014) =
 * Major security updates
-* New AJAXified Tab widget for Popular and Recent reviews, try it, you gonna love it.
+* New AJAXified Tab widget for Popular and Recent reviews, try it, you going to love it.
 * Language file updated fully.
 * Added a nonce (a security token) to ensure that the user actually voted from the review
 * More developer possibilities